Wajkt0r/ProjectManager/README.md

 ### Project Edit View
 ![ProjectEditView](https://github.com/user-attachments/assets/1dc666ab-5cab-4e8c-b8cf-10c4f25f8f41)

 In this screenshot, the project is being edited.
-Users can update the project name, description, and deadline.
+Users can update the description, and deadline.

 ---
 ### Task Overview
 ![TasksOverview](https://github.com/user-attachments/assets/f7290438-3b55-413b-8176-cc33cec3e63c)

 This screenshot displays the list of tasks within a project.
-Each task shows the task name, assigned user, and its respective deadline.
+Each task shows the task name and its respective deadline.
 If the task is overdue, the deadline turns red.
 Users can mark tasks as completed or adjust their deadlines.

 ---
 ### Project Contributors Overview